NURSING 1009 - Pharmacology for Nursing I

 Learning & Teaching ModesContent will be mainly delivered in lectures and supplemented with tutorials.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The workload for this course requires attendance at:
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The workload for this course requires attendance in teaching blocks with a maximum of 4 x 1 hr lectures and 1 x 2 hr tutorial per week in the teaching block.
+This will be variable and students will need to consult the current year of study course timetable for exact details.

 Non contact hours for assessment and tutorial preparation will be 4 hours per week.